 The second dialogue took place in 2011 and resulted in a roadmap for a country-led climate finance management in Asia and the Pacific.

 Most recently, the UNDP and ODI completed Climate Public Expenditure and Institutional Reviews (CPEIRs) in Bangladesh, Cambodia, Nepal, Samoa and Thailand.
 A workshop was organised in Bangkok in September 2012, see meeting summary.

 With the leadership of the Government of Honduras, a regional dialogue took place in Tela in May 2012.
 Partner countries, development co-operation providers and civil society organisations attended the dialogue to share country experience and to work together towards a regional implementation plan.

-A second regional dialogue took place in San Salvador, El Salvador in July 2013 and a third regional dialogue is scheduled for September 2014 in Buenos Aires, Argentina.
+A second regional dialogue took place in San Salvador, El Salvador in July 2013 and a third regional dialogue was held on 17-18 November 2014 in Mendoza, Argentina.